scottcarter/UnsplashDemo/README.md

 # Installation

-The project requires Alamofire and AlamofireImage which are installed as Pods.
+The project requires SwiftLint which is installed as a Pod.

 > pod install